 SELF-HELP OPTIONS: The caller can try putting a wide board slanted at a 45-degree angle into the window well if it isn't too deep.
 Attach a towel or mesh for traction.
 Another very effective option is to wear gloves and slowly lower a small rectangular plastic trashcan (with cheese inside as bait) into the well.
 Make sure the can is on its side so the skunk can easily walk into it.
-Then tip the can up a bit (so the skunk doesn't fall out while he's eating the cheese), raise it to ground level then slowly lower it on its side so the skunk can amble out.
-If you move slowly and talk softly, the skunk won't spray you-they respond to fast movement coming at them.
+Then tip the can up a bit (so the skunk doesn't fall out while he's eating the cheese), raise it to ground level then slowly lower it on its side so the skunk won't spray you-they respond to fast movement coming at them.
 Be sure to tell the caller they must get a window well cover (homemade or inexpensive from home-building stores) after the skunk is gone.
 Otherwise, this problem may occur again.